-Generally, Ubers are 10-15% cheaper than taxi fare.
-For example, say you’re staying at Hotel Costa Verde in Escazu and want to go for dinner.
-A 3.5 km (2.17 mi) ride to Mirador Tiquicia would cost CRC 1,750, which is about USD $3.
+Generally, Ubers are 10-15% cheaper than taxi fares.
+For example, say you’re staying at a hotel in Escazu and want to go for dinner, a 3.5 km (2.17 mi) ride to the restaurant Mirador Tiquicia, would cost CRC 1,750, which is about USD $3.
 The same ride in a taxi would be CRC 4,579 or USD $7.15.

-Keep in mind that you’ll need to expect surge pricing, especially at rush hour.
-Prices are determined by the number of Uber drivers on the road versus the number of Uber requests.
+Remember to expect surge pricing, especially at rush hour.
+The number of Uber drivers on the road versus the number of Uber requests determines prices.
 San Jose Uber rates can vary a lot.

 We suggest using Uber’s fare estimator before your ride.
 If you don’t already have an Uber account, you can create one here to get a quote.
 Log onto the Uber website, set your pick-up location, and add your destination to see fares.